Cheapest Golden Visas: 13 updated EU and Caribbean options compared

 Foreigners can obtain residency in the United Arab Emirates by purchasing real estate in freehold zones.

-To receive a two-year residency visa, the minimum worth of the residential property must be at least AED 750,000 ($204,000).
+To get a 2-year residency visa, the minimum worth of the residential property must be at least AED 750,000, or $204,000.
 If a loan is taken, a down payment is worth at least 50% of the property value.

 • fast processing time;